PolyArch/dsa-cgra-gen/README.md

+# This is a deprecated repo of implementation of CGRA generator, most of work are done > 2 years ago.
+The lastest version will be released within two months.

 # Stream Specialization CGRA Generator

 As a submodule of [dsa-framework](https://github.com/PolyArch/dsa-framework), *dsa-cgra-gen* use *JSON* to describe CGRA, see example IR in *IR* directory.